Magic Weekend

+The logo used from 2026 onwards.

-The Magic Weekend (also known as the Betfred Magic Weekend for sponsorship reasons) is an annual event organised by the Rugby Football League in which an entire round of Super League matches is played over a weekend at a single stadium to promote the sport of rugby league.
+The Magic Weekend (stylised as Magic WKND) is an annual event organised by the Rugby Football League in which an entire round of Super League matches is played over a weekend at a single stadium to promote the sport of rugby league.

 The event took place at the Millennium Stadium in Cardiff in 2007 and 2008, and again in 2011.
-Subsequent events have taken place at Murrayfield Stadium in Edinburgh, from 2009 to 2010, the Etihad Stadium, Manchester, from 2012 to 2014, St James' Park, Newcastle, in 2015, 2018, 2021, and 2023.

-Anfield, Liverpool in 2019, before returning to Newcastle for 2025.
-Elland Road in Leeds hosted it for the first time in the 2024 season.
+Subsequent events have taken place at Murrayfield Stadium in Edinburgh, from 2009 to 2010, the Etihad Stadium, Manchester, from 2012 to 2014, St James' Park, Newcastle, from 2015 to 2018, Anfield, Liverpool in 2019, before a return to Newcastle between 2021 and 2023.
+Elland Road in Leeds hosted it for the first time in the 2024 season, before a third return to Newcastle in 2025.
+Magic Weekend returned to Liverpool in 2026, but was hosted at Everton's Hill Dickinson Stadium.

 Having established itself on the English rugby league calendar, the Magic Weekend formula has now been copied in other rugby league-playing nations: starting in France in 2017, and then in Australia, with the Magic Round in 2019.